eee-Andrew/Unity_Drone/README.md

 - hit Play button ( |> ) is on the middle-top -> press keys A,D on your keyboard and see if you have result on Console down left

 ## Drone Package
--Go to [Drone Package](https://www.dropbox.com/scl/fi/bidjmh6zcce2o7sgjj1z8/IP_Drone01_Assets_04262020.zip?rlkey=3reihkfydxb6o2srelstvhbo2&e=1&dl=0) and download it , you will see one folder : Tectures one image.png and a .unity package
+-Go to [Drone Package](https://www.dropbox.com/scl/fi/bidjmh6zcce2o7sgjj1z8/IP_Drone01_Assets_04262020.zip?rlkey=3reihkfydxb6o2srelstvhbo2&e=1&dl=0) and download it , you will see one folder : Textures ,one image.png and a .unity package
 - Grab the unity package and release it to unity's project tab
 - New window will be appeared , press the import button (wait few secs)
 - Go to Assets -> Create -> Folder -> name it : Drone_Controller , inside this new folder create 3 new folders named : Art and Code and Input